proveskit/Documentation/docs/core_documentation/quick_reference.md

 ## Useful Websites
 These sites are places that you can go to get up to date information about CubeSats and the state of the space community!

-??? note "The FAA Operations Advisory
+??? note "The FAA Operations Advisory"

     This page summarizes the nationwide operational notifications made by the FAA.
 We can use this as a way to look at the launch advisories for upcoming rocket launches!